Constance J. Milstein: Early life and education

-Milstein earned her Bachelor of Science from New York University and her Juris Doctor from North Carolina Central University.
+Constance Jane Milstein was born in August 1946, the daughter of Seymour Milstein.
+She earned her Bachelor of Science from New York University and her Juris Doctor from North Carolina Central University.

 Career

 She co-founded Ogden CAP Properties, LLC.
 She has an extensive history of advocating for veterans and active military members; She is a founding board member of Blue Star Families, as well as founding Dog Tag bakery, which helps disabled veterans.
 Milstein has worked with several groups surrounding geopolitical issues and relations, including the School of Diplomacy and International Relations at Seton Hall University, United Nations Association, Refugees International, and UN Watch.

 Obama administration

 During the Obama administration, Milstein served as an aide to the Secretary of the Army.

 United States ambassador to Malta

 On December 8, 2021, President Joe Biden nominated Milstein to be the ambassador to Malta.
 Hearings on her nomination were held before the Senate Foreign Relations Committee on May 4, 2022.
 The committee favorably reported the nomination on May 18, 2022.
-Her nomination was confirmed by the Senate by a vote of 56–35 on August 6, 2022.
+The Senate confirmed her nomination on August 6, 2022, by a 57–34 vote.
 She presented her credentials to President George Vella on October 27, 2022.